IvanLengo/TU-Graz-Master-Degree-Planner/README.md

 # TU-Graz-Master-Degree-Planner
-Offline university progress tracker built with Meta Bind, combining Markdown and JavaScript to create interactive and functional study-planning tools.
+Offline university progress tracker built inside Obsidian using with Meta-Bind plugin: combines Markdown and JavaScript to create interactive and functional study-planning tools.